jamal-eldeen-wari/data-structures-and-algorithms401/README.md

 Time complexity is O(nlogn) in worst case because it a recursive algorithm Space Complexity is O(n) because of the Divide and Conquer.

+# Hash Table:

+## Challenge:
+Was to implement the hash table and also do (get method, contain method, add method and also the hash method).

+## Approach & Efficiency:
+Time complexity: For hashtable is O(n) worst case, best case O(n) Space complexity:  O(n)